echosenone/office2021/README.md

 ---

-# Q: How do I activate?
-It keeps saying Office activation off.
+# Q: ~~How do I activate?
+It keeps saying Office activation off.~~
-So it might be a bug, im fixing it but for now.
+~~So it might be a bug, im fixing it but for now.~~

-Go to the folder with the files, go to activate then to MAS, then go to Seperate Files Version, then to activators, go to online kms activation, then run activate.cmd
+~~Go to the folder with the files, go to activate then to MAS, then go to Seperate Files Version, then to activators, go to online kms activation, then run activate.cmd~~

+It has been fixed.

 # Activation P2
 So after you activated, open MS Office and accept the license agreement.